day8/re-frame/docs/Interceptors.md

 so ACTUALLY, there's about 5 interceptors in the chain that is finally registered for `:some-id`.

-So event registration is actually the process of associating an event id with a chain of interceptors.
+So, ultimately, event registration associates an event id with a chain of interceptors.

 Later, when a `dispatch` for `:some-id` is done, that 5-chain of